DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 * This datapack uses absorption effect as helper, so that adding the damage score to any entity(player or mobs) that has absorption effect may cause:
 	1. less damage than the damage score is dealt
 	2. the absorption effect might be cleared
+* Instant damage effect is disabled in few seconds after player respawn, this invincibility is minecraft's feature, so we keeps it as our feature.
 * Using other datapacks not from Squid Workshop that contains the same scoreboard or tags name as this datapack in code may cause undefined behaviour.